-While for IMAP EO10 CI22 the updated BV and the TV were officially endorsed by the Contracting Parties to the Barcelona through Decision IG.25/9 of COP22 (Antalya, Türkiye), the respective values (BV and TV) for IMAP EO10 CI23 are submitted in parallel to the present CORMON Meeting on Marine Litter Monitoring.
-The respective values have been used to prepare and elaborated GES/nonGES assessment for IMAP EO10 CI22 and CI23.
+While for IMAP EO10 CI22 the updated BV and the TV were officially endorsed by the Contracting Parties to the Barcelona through Decision IG.25/9 of COP22 (Antalya, Türkiye), the respective values (BV and TV) for IMAP EO10 CI23 have been prepared and revised further to the conclusions and recommendations of the CORMON Marine Litter Meeting held on 3 March 2023.
+The respective revised values have been used to prepare the GES/nonGES assessment for IMAP EO10 CI22 and CI23.